asacarter/node-shopify-api/README.md

 ### API Call Limit Options

-By default, shopify-node-api will automatically wait if you approach Shopify's API call limit.
+By default, node-shopify-api will automatically wait if you approach Shopify's API call limit.
 The default setting for backoff delay time is 1 second if you reach 35 out of 40 calls.
 If you hit the limit, Shopify will return a 429 error, and by default, this module will have a rate limit delay time of 10 seconds.
 You can modify these options using the following parameters:

 ```js
 var config = {